-There are many reasons why you would want to optimize your servers through virtualization using Linux on System z:
+There are many reasons why you would want to optimize your servers through virtualization using Linux on IBM® System z®:

-This IBM Redpaper Redbooks publication publication will provide a technical planning guide and example for IT organizations to migrate from their x86 environment to Linux on System z.
+This IBM Redbooks® publication provides a technical planning guide and example for IT organizations to migrate from their x86 environment to Linux on System z.
 It begins by examining the benefits of migrating workloads to Linux on System z.
 Here, we describe the workload centric method of information technology and then discuss the benefits of migrating workloads to Linux on System z.

 Related Blog Posts